sivagms/acrdocs/container-registry-authentication.md

 # Authenticate with a container registry

->[AZURE.NOTE]The Container Registry service and **az acr** commands are currently in private preview.

 To push or pull container images from an existing Azure container registry, first authenticate with the registry by using the [docker login](https://docs.docker.com/engine/reference/commandline/login/) command.
 This article provides background about the identities you can use for authentication.

 For more about the Docker CLI commands you use with container registries, see [Get started working with images in an Azure container registry](./container-registry-get-started-docker-cli.md).

-[AZURE.NOTE]The Container Registry service is currently in private preview.
+>[AZURE.NOTE]Container Registry is currently in private preview.

 For private preview, you can login to a container registry using one of the following:

 * **[Azure Active Directory service principal](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/)** - For private preview, this is the recommended method.
-This allows you to add individual users.
+This allows you to assign roles to individual users.
 Service principals also enable headless connectivity for CI/CD solutions (VSTS/Jenkins) to push images, and for deployments (for example, with Azure App Service, Container Service, or Batch) to pull images.

     The [**az acr** commands](./container-registry-get-started-azure-cli.md) make it easy to automatically create a default service principal when you create or update a registry, or assign an existing one.
 * **Admin account** - To support registry creation from the Azure portal, an admin account is added to each new container registry.
-The admin account is intended only to allow Azure portal users a quick way to login to their newly created registry.
+It is not recommended to share the admin account with other users.
+The admin account is intended only to allow an Azure portal user a quick way to login to their newly created registry.

-    >[AZURE.IMPORTANT]It is not recommended to share the admin account with other users.
-All users will appear as a single user, and changing or disabling this account will disable all users that use the admin name and password.

 At this time, individual Azure Active Directory identities (which enable per-user access and control) are not supported to authenticate with a container registry.